-->Skip to main content

 If you do have a newer computer or computing device that is in good condition, then donation may be a good option.
 Contact your local United Way about donation opportunities - they often maintain a "wish list" of donations for the charities they support.
-You can also look to the National Cristina Foundation, which has a well organized program to donate computers to programs that support children with disabilities.
 In Madison, Cascade supports the DaneNet non-profit program, which provides low-cost information technology equipment and services to other non-profits.

 Also remember that before you donate your computer, be sure to wipe off all your personal data.

 If you do choose to donate your computer, think about also making a financial contribution to the charity to help them with software purchases and ongoing support.
 Then, your donation will really make a difference!